 Our current projects with babies include…

 What do different babies hear in multilingual Singapore?
 How do different families’ language mixes shape learning as babies grow?
 Join us in an investigation of the speech babies in Singapore hear around them.
-We are looking for a variety of families speaking lots of different languages, to help us understand the language landscape of babies in Singapore.
+We are looking for 500 special Singaporean families to help us understand the language-landscape that babies hear in Singapore.
 Find out more here.

 This project is supported by CRADLE@NTU and Singapore’s NRF.